vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 of, in Nāradiya-porāna 892; proclamation of, about the

-observance of Ekādasi 892.
+observance of Ekādaśī 892.
 Rūpasanrddha, meaning of,

 7890, 1097, 12760.
 Russell, Bertrand, a. of.
 Impact